 Medication Summary

-Specific treatment is dependent on the etiology of gastritis.
+Specific treatment of gastritis is dependent on the underlying etiology.

-According to the Centers for Disease Control and Prevention (CDC), the treatment of tuberculosis consists of a 2-month period of daily isoniazid, rifampin, and pyrazinamide, followed by 4 months of daily isoniazid along with rifampin.
-See Tuberculosis.
+According to the Centers for Disease Control and Prevention (CDC), the treatment of tuberculosis consists of a 2-month course of daily isoniazid, rifampin, and pyrazinamide, followed by 4-7 months of daily isoniazid along with rifampin.
+[42] See Tuberculosis.

 The treatment of C albicans includes a variety of agents, including nystatin, oral clotrimazole, itraconazole, fluconazole, amphotericin B, and ketoconazole.
 See Candidiasis.

-The treatment of disseminated histoplasmosis includes a variety of agents, including amphotericin B, itraconazole, and fluconazole.
-They have all been determined to be effective.
+The treatment of disseminated histoplasmosis includes several effective agents, including amphotericin B, itraconazole, and fluconazole.
 See Histoplasmosis.

 No drugs are available to treat anisakidosis.
 Endoscopic removal may be necessary.